Fighting for medical injury victims.

 The hurried environment of an emergency room does not allow doctors and other medical staff to fail to diagnose, delay diagnosis, fail to order or properly read relevant tests, provide inadequate staffing, or fail to follow dictated guidelines intended to protect patients.
 Such emergency room errors may constitute medical negligence or medical malpractice if a patient is harmed.

 An emergency room error attorney with experience in medical malpractice claims can help evaluate the circumstances of your or your loved one’s injury.
-A lawyer will work with medical experts to evaluate whether healthcare standards were met and advise you of your legal options.
+Our Charleston medical malpractice lawyer will work with medical experts to evaluate whether healthcare standards were met and advise you of your legal options.